Estimated reading time: 5 minutes

 To do these jobs, a person must learn special skills not just anyone can do.
 A trade school provides hands-on training for many industries and a great learning environment to practice with the proper tools, techniques, materials, etc.

-Not all trade schools offer the same type of education.
+Not all vocational schools offer the same type of education.
 If you want to become a hairstylist, you might have to enroll in a specific cosmetology vocational school and other trades.

 Some trades require specific hours or curriculum content.
 Depending on your area of study, you will have to attend the trades school for a varying amount of time.
 However, you can finish trades school within one year in many cases.
 Again this isn’t always true, but usually, these trades require a smaller time commitment than a traditional four-year university.